-> (d) Assistance groups that receive direct or indirect assistance under the Low Income Home Energy Assistance Act of 1981 (LIHEAA), 42 U.S.C.
+(d) Assistance groups that received more than twenty dollars of direct or indirect assistance in the past twelve months under the Low Income Home Energy Assistance Act of 1981 (LIHEAA), 42 U.S.C.
 94 (01/2012) such as the home energy assistance program (HEAP) (which is excluded as income), are entitled to the standard utility allowance whether or not the assistance group incurs any out-of-pocket expenses.

-> (e) Assistance groups that receive direct or indirect energy assistance that is counted as income and that incur a heating or cooling expense are entitled to use the standard utility allowance.
+(e) Assistance groups that receive direct or indirect energy assistance that is counted as income and that incur a heating or cooling expense are entitled to use the standard utility allowance.

 (f) Assistance groups that receive direct or indirect assistance that is excluded from income consideration (other than that provided under the LIHEAA) such as utility reimbursements made by the department of housing and urban development (HUD) and/or the farmers home administration (FMHA) are entitled to use the standard utility allowance, only if the amount of their utility heating and/or cooling expenses exceeds the amount of the energy assistance or utility reimbursement provided.

 (g) An assistance group that has both an occupied and an unoccupied home is only entitled to one standard utility allowance.